 - 2 cups of almond milk

 Put all ingredients in a blender.
 Blend until smooth.
-Serve in glass with straw, or in a sippy cup for your kiddo!
+Serve in a glass with a straw, or in a sippy cup for your kiddo!

 Tropical Banana Cream Pie